-When attempting to access the Datto via UNC path, you get the message: [UNC path] is not accessible.
+When attempting to access a file restore on your Datto appliance via its UNC path, you receive the error message "[UNC path] is not accessible.
 You might not have permission to use this network resource.
 Contact the administrator of this server to find out if you have access permissions.
-The account is not authorized to log in from this station.
+The account is not authorized to log in from this station."

-ShadowSnap backups require a non-interactive connection from the agent to a public samba share on the Datto in order to transfer the backup data.
+Local network settings render Samba shares on the Datto appliance inaccessible, or a high level of traffic prevents persistent communication between the device and the agents.
+ShadowSnap backups require a non-interactive connection from the agent to a public Samba share on the Datto appliance in order to transfer the backup data.

 - Improper routing tables.

-- Another service may have generated a conflict, such as those found in Commonly found VSS-Related Services.
+- Another service may have generated a conflict, such as those found in Commonly found VSS-Related Services

 - SMB signing settings are mismatched.
 SMB signing must be disabled on the client or an SMB signing mismatch will occur.

-- Low system resources
+- Low system resources.

 - The Datto appliance is joined to the Domain.

-- Set Share Compatibility Mode for the specific agent
+- Set Share Compatibility Mode for the specific agent.

 - Check the subnet masks and DNS settings for the protected machines to ensure that the Datto device has the correct network settings to allow the device to reach the agents.